seliotch/ml_doe_fact/README.md

 3) to run as a .py it needs to be in comand prompty (on talapas server), if you want to run it as an interactive then copy and paste the contents to a new ipynb file in talapas

+4) if some sort of error occurs but it seems that the model may have been trained and evaluated use print(rep1_outlist) in a seperate execution box, but in the same file.  it may output the values